5kullnight/ocr-cs-alevel/1.1 Characteristics of Contemporary Processors/1.1.2. Types of Processor/Multi-core and Parallel Systems.md

 	- **Parallel systems** can be likened to multiple assembly lines running simultaneously, each handling different products (tasks) concurrently.
 # Graphics Processing Unit (GPU):
 - **Purpose**:
-	- In the early days of computing, CPUs struggled to handle the increasing demands of graphics rendering and complex mathematical computations needed for 3D graphics.
-As video games and graphic applications grew more sophisticated, dedicated graphics cards emerged to offload these tasks.
-This led to the development of GPUs, which excelled at parallel processing and could perform numerous calculations simultaneously.
-Over time, GPUs evolved from specialized graphics processors to powerful coprocessors, complementing CPUs and significantly enhancing performance in not only graphics but also scientific computing, machine learning, and artificial intelligence.
     - Designed for **parallel processing**, making it ideal for repetitive, computation-heavy tasks like **graphics rendering**, **image processing**, or **machine learning**.
     - Works as a **co-processor** to assist the CPU.
 - **How It Works**:
     - Unlike a CPU with a few cores, GPUs have thousands of smaller processors working together.
     - This makes them highly effective for tasks that can be broken down into smaller operations performed simultaneously.
-**Example**:
-- **Gaming**: Rendering complex 3D environments.
-- **AI and Machine Learning**: Training models quickly by processing large datasets in parallel.
 ### **Key Difference**

 |**Aspect**|**Multi-Core Systems**|**Parallel Systems**|**GPU**|